laminsaidy/Calisthenics/README.md

 ### Content
 1. The text on the home page was taking from wikipedia Article A
 2. The Favicon and the social media icons were taking from [Font-awesome](https://fontawesome.com)
-3. The styling of the Gallery images was taking from
+3. The styling of the Gallery images was taking from [Unsplash](https://unsplash.com)

 ### Media
-<li>The image used on the home page, on the contact background form and the images in the gallery section was taking from this open site source  https://unsplash.com/s/photos/street-workouts</li>
+The image used on the home page, on the contact background form and the images in the gallery section was taking from this open site source [Unsplash](https://unsplash.com)